0xTamil/awesome-low-level/README.md

 The good news is that you don't have to lock yourself into a single path from day one.
 Just pick something that seems fun, keep building things, and let your interests guide you as you gain more experience.

-The sections below introduce each specialization in more detail.
-They start with fields that are closest to the hardware and gradually move toward areas that operate at higher levels of abstraction, making it easier to see how the different domains relate to one another.
+The sections below introduce each specialization, starting with hardware-focused fields and gradually moving toward higher-level domains.

 ## 1. Embedded Systems